 - The scholarship recipient must provide proof of enrollment for the Fall semester by the school registrar.

-- The scholarship recipient must show a sample of his or her art at the Siskiyou Artists Association Members Art Show held September 9th through November 4th at the Siskiyou Arts Museum (SAM) in Dunsmuir.
-Drop off date and time for artwork in the members show is September 2nd from 1-4 PM.
+- The scholarship recipient must show a sample of his or her art at the Siskiyou Artists Association Members’ Art Show.
+This year, the Members’ show will be held August 10th through October 12th at the Siskiyou Arts Museum (SAM) in Dunsmuir.
+Drop off date for artwork in the members show will be August 3rd, (times to be announced at a later date.)

 The scholarship award will be presented at the reception for the annual Siskiyou Artists Association Art Show.
 The scholarship check must be cashed within six months.